jarble/transpiler/README.md

 #How to extend the translator

 A limited number of translation rules are provided here, but you can easily add your own rules to `universal-translator.pl`.
-This is a simplified version of one of its translation rules:
+This is a simplified version of one of its translation rules, implementing the sine function:

 	%The type of this expression is double. parentheses_expr(Data,double,sin(Var1_)) -->